What is DTS?

 What non-mileage expenses can I claim?

-The JTR 0204 Miscellaneous Reimbursable Expenses identify what non-mileage (also called “reimbursable”) expenses that can be claimed.
-Listed are all expenses able to be authorized by the unit AO.
-If the JTR is silent, then it is not reimbursable.
+The JTR 0204 Miscellaneous Reimbursable Expenses identifies what non-mileage (also called “reimbursable”) expenses may be claimed.
+Listed are all expenses a unit AO may authorize.
+If the JTR is silent on an item, reimbursement is not authorized.

 How can I claim tuition fees, postage, batteries, photocopies and other expenses that are not included in the JTR?